 As a clinical social worker in private practice for the last six years, Abdelfettah worked with immigrants, refugees and families, providing psychosocial evaluations in access and custody cases.
 He was also recognized as an expert witness in child access and custody matters by Hudson Vicinage Family Division in New Jersey and by Youth Courts in Montreal and Longueil.

-Charity is a cognitive behaviour therapist with many years’ experience specializing in child and adolescent cognitive behaviour therapy.
-She is president and chief operations officer of Qualia Counselling Services, which has four mental health clinics across Southern Ontario, and partners with Wilfrid Laurier University to offer the Cognitive Behavioural Therapy certificate program.
-Charity is passionate about working with priority populations, especially using evidence-based practices in flexible ways to deliver mental wellness interventions that result in real change.
-Charity is Anishinaabe belonging to the Bear Clan and so is passionate and also focuses much of her CBT work and training on the healing of the indigenous population from historical and other trauma.
+Charity is a cognitive behaviour therapist with many years’ experience specializing in CBT for trauma, Indigenous populations and children and adolescents.
+She is president and COO of Qualia Counselling Services, which has CBT clinics across Southern Ontario, and partners with Wilfrid Laurier University to offer the entire Cognitive Behavioural Therapy program.
+Charity is passionate about working with priority populations, especially using CBT in flexible ways to deliver mental health interventions that result in real change.
+Charity is Anishinaabe from Wabauskang First Nation and is passionate about and focuses much of her CBT work and training on helping indigenous people heal from historical trauma.

 Sarah has over 10 years clinical experience working with clients across the life span, specializing in child and adolescent mental health in both acute care and outpatient settings.
 Sarah has been a vital part of the Qualia Counselling and teaching team since the clinic first opened.

-Cara is a clinical social worker, social work educator, and holds a certification in Thanatology.
-Cara has a clinical private practice in Hamilton, where she works with individuals of all ages and families facing issues such as grief, traumatic loss, PTSD, violence, and mental health challenges.
-Cara teaches part-time in the Faculty of Social Work at Wilfrid Laurier University, where she is also a doctoral candidate.
-Cara has had the privilege to work with many children, youth, families, and students throughout her more than 25 years in practice.
-Her work with MADD Canada’s Youth Victims of Impaired Driving has spanned over 12 years, and in 2017 Cara was awarded MADD Canada’s Citizen of Distinction Award for this ground-breaking program.
-Cara has also developed and facilitated numerous bereavement support programs, including: Missing Pieces: The Grief Puzzle (in partnership with local school boards); T.L.C. for Kids; P.A.L.S.
-(Peer Adolescent Loss Support); and Growing Through Grief, for young adults.
+Cara is a registered social worker, social work educator, and holds a certification in thanatology.
+Cara has a private practice in Hamilton where she works with individuals of all ages and families facing issues such as grief, traumatic loss, PTSD, violence, and mental health challenges.
+Cara teaches part-time in the thanatology program at King’s University College (Western University) and at the Faculty of Social Work at Wilfrid Laurier University, where she is also a doctoral candidate.
+Cara’s research focuses on the grief and mourning experiences of people labelled with intellectual developmental disabilities.
+Cara was the team lead for the Intellectual Disability and Grief module for Canadian Virtual Hospice.
+Cara has had the privilege to work with many children, youth, families and students throughout her more than 30 years in practice.
+Her work with MADD Canada’s Youth Victims of Impaired Driving has spanned over 14 years, and in 2017 Cara was awarded MADD Canada’s Citizen of Distinction Award for this ground-breaking program.
+Cara has also developed and facilitated numerous community-based bereavement support programs, including: Missing Pieces: The Grief Puzzle (in partnership with local school boards); T.L.C. for Kids; P.A.L.S.
+(Peer Adolescent Loss Support); and Growing Through Grief for young adults.
 Cara was the 2012 recipient of the Bay Area Community Bereavement Achievement Award for her outstanding contributions to bereavement support in the Hamilton/Burlington/Niagara communities.
-Cara also volunteers her time and skills to: Camp Quality Northern Ontario; The Hummingbird Centre for Hope; and, Brant County Fire and Paramedic Critical Incident Stress Management Team.
+Cara also volunteers her time and skills to Camp Quality Northern Ontario; The Hummingbird Centre for Hope; and Brant County Fire and Paramedic Critical Incident Stress Management Team.

 Jennifer is one of Qualia Counselling's leading cognitive behavioural therapists, specializing in CBT for children, adolescents and families and working within Indigenous communities.
 Jennifer holds a Bachelor of Applied Science, child, youth and family major, from the University of Guelph and a Master of Social Work degree and CBT certificate from Laurier.
 Additionally, Jennifer has a background in human development and has worked extensively alongside individuals with developmental disabilities, providing both individual and group support.
 Jennifer is also closely affiliated with Crane Lake Discovery Camp, where a wilderness therapeutic approach is used to reach at-risk youth with various mental health and behavioural challenges.
 Jennifer's passion for child and adolescent mental and developmental health has been a driving force in her social work career.

-Karen is the FASD Coordinator at the Developmental Services Resource Centre.
-She has been supporting children, youth and families in the area of children’s mental health for the past 24 years.
-For the past nine years she has been working to build supports and understanding for individuals with fetal alcohol spectrum disorder.
-Besides supporting families living with the disability, her experience includes coordinating the Waterloo Region FASD diagnostic clinic, chairing the Waterloo Region FASD action group and advocating provincially through FASD ONE for increased identification and support of the disability.
+Karen is the FASD Coordinator at Sunbeam Developmental Resource Centre.
+She has been supporting children, youth and families in children’s mental health and developmental services for the past 27 years.
+For the past 13 years she has been working to build supports and understanding for individuals with fetal alcohol spectrum disorder (FASD).
+Besides supporting families living with the disability, her experience includes coordinating the Waterloo Region FASD diagnostic clinic, creating an integrated approach for FASD in Waterloo Region and advocating provincially through FASD ONE for increased identification and support of the disability.
+She also provides support to communities, groups, and families through private practice.

-Sandy is a certified Clinical Traumatologist and is trained in critical stress management and compassion fatigue/secondary traumatic stress.
-She facilitates critical debriefs in various settings, from hospitals to first responders, as well as various agencies.
-She provides education and training to workplaces across the country and works with individuals and families, both through various EAP programs, as well as a fee for service provider.
-All of her clinical work is through a trauma-informed lens.
+Sandy is a Clinical Traumatologist and is trained in critical stress management and compassion fatigue/secondary traumatic stress.
+She facilitates debriefs to various groups and in various settings, from hospitals to local agencies to first responder workplaces.
+She provides education and training to workplaces across the country as a trainer and consultant.

 Annette has a master’s degree in social work, is a registered marriage and family therapist and is an advanced attachment focused therapist.
 She worked in children’s mental health for over 30 years as a therapist, supervisor, manager and clinical director.
 She was the owner/director of the Leaside Therapy Centre, a multi-discipline clinic in Toronto, for 10 years.
 She has had a private practice for over 30 years.
 She specializes in attachment focused therapy for adults, couples, adolescents and adoptive families.